tosh-coding/AsyncFiberWorks/Readme.md

   * _[PoolFiber](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Fibers/PoolFiber.cs)_ - The most commonly used fiber.
 Internally, the [.NET thread pool is used](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Core/DefaultThreadPool.cs#L21) by default, and a user thread pool is also available.
   * _[ThreadFiber](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Fibers/ThreadFiber.cs)_ - This fiber generates and uses a dedicated thread internally.
   * _[StubFiber](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Fibers/StubFiber.cs)_ - Fiber without consumer thread.
 Buffered actions are not performed automatically and must be pumped manually.

-### Pause fiber ###
-PoolFiber and StubFiber are supports pausing and resuming task consumption.
-This is useful when you want to stop consuming subsequent tasks until some asynchronous processing completes.
-It can be regarded as a synchronous process on that fiber.
-See [unit test](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorksTests/FiberPauseResumeTests.cs).

-ThreadFiber does not support pause.
-It is specifically intended for performance-critical uses, and pausing is not suitable for that purpose.
-Use PoolFiber instead.

 ## ThreadPools ##
  * _[DefaultThreadPool](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Threading/DefaultThreadPool.cs)_ - Default implementation that uses the .NET thread pool.